qua3k/qua3k.github.io/content/stdout.md

 {{<code "paste" ">&2 echo 'This prints to stderr'">}}
 ```

-Anyways that's all I wanted to share.
+Anyways, that's all I wanted to share.